We were on a journey, my mum and I.

 I am a qualified workplace and business coach, trainer, facilitator and photographer.
 I am combining all of my skills to help the elderly and most importantly, to help fund a cure for dementia.

 Please visit our online shop Dementia Demolition Squad where fun and inspiring T-Shirts are available.
 They are different, funky and make awesome gifts for people of all ages.
 I have also started a support group, helping people affected by dementia to get together in a social setting.
-In helping others we help ourselves and we are knitting 1000 scarves and beanies for homeless people in Canberra.
+In helping others we help ourselves and we knit and crochet scarves, beanies, headbands, blankets, tea cosies, dog coats and so much more for charities and to sell for our fundraising.

 Help us rid the world of dementia.
 The life you save could be your own.